What Are Betting Odds? Detailed Guide for Beginners

 Lastly, let’s see how you can calculate the implied probability with fractional odds.

-We’ll again use a familiar example, Australia vs Zimbabwe match from the fractional odds section.
+We’ll again use a familiar example, the Australia vs. Zimbabwe match from the fractional odds section.

 We already know the odds: 1/50 for Australia and 11/1 for Zimbabwe.